 Lenexa Chili Challenge

 The festivities start Friday, Oct.
-14 with live music, the hot pepper eating contest and fireworks.
-The contest begins Saturday morning, Oct.
-15, with free samples for the public (while they last) and arts and crafts for kids.
+20 with live music, the hot pepper eating contest and fireworks.
+The chili challenge begins Saturday morning, Oct.
+21, with free samples for the public (while they last) and arts and crafts for kids.

 Mom Tip: Kids can show off their culinary skills in the Kids Kornbread Contest.